Popular now on KPCC

 “It’s been stressful for all of us,” said Araceli Sanchez, 49, who came to the U.S. in 1994 and lives in West LA.
 She recalls police impounding her car a decade ago — as she was returning home from the grocery store with her three children — because she did not have a driver’s license.

 Maven's Morning Coffee: analyzing Board of Supervisors' seats, a new fire station in the Valley, West Hollywood to ban exotic animals

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, votes and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Monday, Feb.
-25, and here is what's happening in Los Angeles:
+Today is Friday, Sept.
+13, and here is what's happening in Southern California politics:

 LAObserved columnist Bill Boyarsky explains why termed-out L.A.
 County supervisors may oppose the creation of a new, Latino-dominated district.
 It comes down to "the long standing relationships the supervisors have with small city politicians, chambers of commerce and other business organizations, religious groups and others.
 These organizations comprise crucial support networks," he writes.

 Did the city of Los Angeles try to pull a fast one residents in Sherman Oaks by secretly OKing a new fire station?
 The LA Weekly thinks so.
 "The Bureau of Engineering, LAFD and (former Councilman Tony) Cardenas (now in Congress) in 2009 began to plan a vast, 18,533-square-foot, $37.1 million fire station at Oxnard Street and Vesper Avenue.
 Residents got word just eight weeks ago, when it was all but a done deal," according to the paper.